KaviHShah/Intro-to-Python/materials/03-data-types-in-python.md

 **Custom Data types**

-- In python it is possible to define custom data types with custom syntax and behaviours, many of the common desired data types have already been made for you by others.
+- In python it is possible to define custom data types with custom syntax and behaviours.
+Many of the common desired data types have already been made for you by others.

 ## Initialising and converting between data types

 Different data types have different syntax.
 You will notice that all inbuilt data types in python have inbuilt functions which can be used to convert to that data type or specify as that data type.

-It is not possible to convert between all data types, and some require more information and input to convert between
+It is not possible to convert between all data types; some conversions require additional information and input.

 Resources about data types can be found in the python documentation: https://docs.python.org/3/library/functions.html